marzdevs/Food-Allergy-Checker/README.md

 4. To explore other ingredients or modify your search, simply click the red "x" icon on the right, and you'll be taken back to the previous window.

-With the combination of Node.js, React, JavaScript, and Tailwind CSS, Halal-Food offers a user-friendly experience for individuals with diverse dietary needs.